Foundations Module 3 · Command Line Basics

 cat notes.txt

 This prints the contents of notes.txt to your screen.
-It’s how you quickly peek at what’s inside a file.
+It’s how you quickly peek at what’s inside a file without opening an editor.

 TRY ITDisplay the contents of 'hello.txt' in the home directory